solomonxie/issues_blog/solomonxie/issues_blog/markdown/issue-49.md

 **IF YOU CAN DRAW THE FUNCTION WITH A PENCIL WITHOUT PICKING UP THE PENCIL, THEN THE FUNCTION IS A CONTINUOUS FUNCTION**

+# `Limits`
+> Limits are all about approaching.
+And the entire Calculus is built upon this concept.

-# Strategy in finding Limits
+## Strategy in finding Limits

 [Refer to Khan academy.](https://www.khanacademy.org/math/ap-calculus-ab/ab-limits-continuity/ab-limit-strategy/a/limit-strategies-flow-chart)